Strategies to Avoid FDA Detention:

 • Select labs with ISO 17025 accreditation, experience, and advanced instruments.

 The international seafood market is under increasing scrutiny concerning antibiotic residue.
-In fact, the U.S. FDA began using artificial intelligence to screen for shrimp imports contaminated with antibiotics
+In fact, a couple years ago, the U.S. FDA began using artificial intelligence to screen for shrimp imports contaminated with antibiotics

 In this environment, importers must be proactive in ensuring their seafood products meet all standards to avoid FDA detention and costly delays when importing products into the U.S.

-In this blog, we'll take a closer look at the regulations and methods for antibiotic residue testing in seafood.
+In this blog, we look at the regulations and methods for antibiotic residue testing in seafood.
 This info will help you ensure speedy, compliant imports.

 Technician in lab performing food safety testing for environmental monitoring program (EMP)